September 9, 2022

 This music festival commemorates the important music contributions of three blues pioneers who called Brownsville, Tennessee home: “Sleepy” John Estes, Hammie Nixon and Yank Rachell on May 27-28, 2023.
 Live blues music, a cruise-in, deep-fried barbecue eating contest, arts and crafts and a corvette car show are all on tap at the Exit 56 Blues Fest.

-CMA Music Festival comes back bigger and better than ever for its 49th installment of the festival this year.
+CMA Music Festival comes back bigger and better than ever.
 Mark your calendar for June 8-11, 2023 where the brightest stars in country flock to Nashville for the biggest party in the city.
 Check out continued updates on CMA Fest including tickets, the star-studded lineup, stages and more.

 Fill your summer with music by attending one or several of the concerts part of the AMP Summer Concert Series by the West Tennessee Farmers Market in downtown Jackson.
 Music starts at 6:45 p.m. and all shows are family-friendly.
 Concerts run from June to September 2023.
 The lineup will be announced soon.